Junaidashrafgithub/sbbooking-v2/replit.md

 - **2025-07-12**: Implemented super admin dashboard for managing all doctors
 - **2025-07-12**: Updated staff management - doctors can now add their own staff
 - **2025-07-12**: Added subscription and admin management pages with navigation
+- **2025-07-12**: Moved subscription page to public landing page for sales conversion
+- **2025-07-12**: Rebranded from HealthScheduler to SBBookings throughout the application
+- **2025-07-12**: Implemented subscription-first business model with public pricing page